2021-01-08T15:01:29

 Farmers from Punjab and Haryana, who primarily produce wheat and paddy, are the major beneficiaries of the MSP system.
 The government procurement mechanism(APMCs) in these states is very good when compared to other states in the country.

-In 2019-20, the total procurement of wheat under the MSP from Haryana and Punjab through APMC markets is80% and 72%, respectively, out of the total production, while the total procurement all over India is just 33.7%.
-In2019-20, the total procurement of paddy under MSP in Punjab and Haryana is 108.76 lakh metric tonnes and 43.07 lakh metric tonnes, respectively, while from West Bengal, one of the major paddy producing states, it is just 18.38 lakh metric tonnes.
+In 2019-20, the total procurement of wheat under the MSP from Haryana and Punjab through APMC markets was 80% and 72%, respectively, out of the total production, while the total procurement all over India is just 33.7%.
+In 2019-20, the total procurement of paddy under MSP in Punjab and Haryana is 108.76 lakh metric tonnes and 43.07 lakh metric tonnes, respectively, while from West Bengal, one of the major paddy-producing states, it is just 18.38 lakh metric tonnes.

 So farmers are asking the central government to repeal these acts.
 Another major demand of the protesting farmers is a written guarantee from the government on the continuation of MSP.
-The government is working on alternatives to repealing the laws and reach consensus with the protesting farmers.
+The government is working on alternatives to repealing the laws and reaching a consensus with the protesting farmers.

 Read: How India’s Exit from RCEP can Help the Domestic Manufacturing Industry?